My Proof That God Exists

 The Book of Mormon, Another Testament of Jesus Christ

 In other words, the question of the day is “Where did the Book of Mormon come from?”
-Since it seems impossible that anyone in 1830 could have put all these things together, we are left with Sir Arthur Conan Doyle’s famous principle:
+Since it is impossible that anyone in 1830 could have put it together, we are left with Sir Arthur Conan Doyle’s famous principle:

 “When you have eliminated the impossible, whatever remains, however improbable, must be the truth.”

 So we are left with the unlikely story of the origin of the Book of Mormon, which story, if true, goes a very long way to proving that there are angels, visions, life after death, and a loving God at the center of it all.
+It is the hardest available evidence that the Biblical record is true.
 One should not feel bad about doubting the story.
 Joseph Smith himself once said, “I don’t blame anyone for not believing my history.
 If I had not experienced what I have, I would not have believed it myself.”

 I am a member of the Church of Jesus Christ of Latter-day Saints and have been since I was nineteen.
 It has been the single, greatest advantage of my life and has given me an understanding of almost every facet of life.
 However, the fact is I originally didn’t want to join but after studying its history and doctrine for almost two years I was asked this question: “Jack, what’s keeping you out of the church?”
 I was silent for some time but finally had to admit to myself that I had run out of excuses.
 That opened the door to a happiness and peace that is truly difficult to describe.
 It is sufficient that I dare expose all the above to an often hostile world and the mockery that will surely come from those who are fastened to a lifestyle they think they cannot live without.
 Well, guess what?
 You can.